GeraldIhekwaba/Honeypot-Project/README.md

 -	Guest OS: Debian 12
 -	Network Configuaration: Bridged mode, allowing direct communication with the host network

-2) **Software Tools**: Tools used to carry out the attack simulation and monitor the logs:
+2) **Software Tools**: Tools used to conduct and monitor the attack simulation, including log management and visualization:

 - Terminal: The macOS terminal is a command-line interface used to interact with the system, run scripts, and execute commands on macOS.
 - Splunk Universal Forwarder: A lightweight agent used to collect and forward log data to a Splunk Enterprise instance.